Theory of Momentum-Resolved Electron Energy-Loss Spectra of Coupled Phonon and Magnon Excitations

+Finally, Fig.~\ref{fig:snr-feasibility}(c) quantifies the STEM beam current required to reach signal-to-noise ratios (SNR) of 3 or 5 as a function of acquisition time for the detector-integrated magnetic signal.
+The red curves correspond to integration over the magnon energy window (280–420~meV), while the black curves represent integration over the full simulated range ($-517$ to $+517$~meV), i.e., without energy filtering.
+For reference, the estimates from Ref.~\cite{castellanos_unveiling_2023} are included as gray lines.

-Finally, panel~(c) quantifies the required beam current as a function of acquisition time to achieve a signal-to-noise ratio (SNR) equal to 3 or 5, for the magnon EELS signal integrated between 280 and 420~meV~\footnote{For this calculation, we considered the magnon EELS signal as the unsigned residual.
-However, the \textit{magnons (ASLD)} and \textit{magnons (ASD only)} signals have numerically close values in the energy window considered, as can be appreciated in Fig. \ref{fig:snr-feasibility}(b).} assuming a Poissonian distribution, and compares it with the optimal configuration using no energy resolution (\textit{no EELS}) reported in Ref.~\cite{castellanos_unveiling_2023}.
-The results indicate that magnon EELS signals are experimentally accessible under realistic conditions and that incorporating energy resolution improves the SNR by roughly three orders of magnitude.
-Note though that bcc Fe offers a particularly convenient large separation of the phonon and magnon modes, which is often not the case in other materials.
-Depending on specific experimental parameters—such as sample thickness, beam energy, detector sensitivity, and noise levels—acquisition times may range from seconds to several hours or days.
+Under the conditions considered here (200~kV beam energy, $\sim$20~nm sample thickness, and ADF collection from 2 to 7~mrad), magnon EELS signals in bcc Fe at 300~K are experimentally accessible under demanding but realistic conditions.
+Restricting the analysis to the magnon window improves the SNR in the optimal ADF detector by roughly three orders of magnitude for a fixed beam current, reducing the required acquisition time from days to hours—or even minutes---depending on the targeted SNR.
+Note, though, that bcc Fe offers a particularly convenient large separation of the phonon and magnon modes, which is often not the case in other materials.
+Depending on specific experimental parameters---such as sample thickness, beam energy, detector sensitivity, and noise levels---acquisition times may range from minutes to several hours or days.

 Our results demonstrate that the ASLD-TACAW framework enables momentum-resolved simulations of EELS spectra in systems with coupled phonon and magnon excitations.
 By treating both vibrational and magnetic modes within a unified dynamical formalism---including their mutual interactions and interference---we overcome the inherent limitations of additive models by capturing spectral interference and redistribution, thereby enabling quantitative isolation of weak magnetic signals within dominant phonon backgrounds.
 The inclusion of dynamical diffraction, thermal disorder, and inelastic channel coupling provides realistic signal shapes and intensities that can guide experimental acquisition strategies.